poojagupta-29/namaste-react/Chapter 06 - Explore the world/Notes.md

 2. CORS:
     - if we try to access other domain, with out domain, whohc is a mismatch we use CORS to excute our code or else it will block our code and throe error in console

+    - corsproxy.io - we append this before URL of an API used, so that when hosting this, the cors error will not be shown